godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 .. image:: img/visual_script10.png

 This will open the connection dialog.
-In this dialog, we must select the node where the signal will be connected to, and the function that will receive the signal:
+In this dialog, you must select the node where the signal will be connected to, and the function that will receive the signal:

 .. image:: img/visual_script11.png